Texas College, an HBCU providing a liberal arts education since 1894 and is governed by the Christian Methodist Episcopal (CME) Church.

 Texas College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate of Arts and Baccalaureate Degrees.

 Texas College offers 16 baccalaureate degree programs within three divisions.
 Majors may be declared in:

 • Business Administration

 • Liberal Studies

 • Social Work

 The college also offers two associate of arts degrees in Early Childhood Education and General Studies.

 Students who already have baccalaureate degrees may also pursue an Alternative Certification Teacher Education program.
 That special program has a 1:8 Faculty/Students Ratio.

-The campus is located in Tyler, Texas is 100 miles east of Dallas and 90 miles west of Shreveport.
-The college constructed a new residence hall, The Living and Learning Center in 2016.
-Residence halls also include the Daniel and the Maddie A. Fair Residence Hall, which were renovated in 2016 as well.
+The campus is located in Tyler 100 miles east of Dallas and 90 miles west of Shreveport.
+The college has constructed a modern residence hall and The Living and Learning Center.